thunderbird/thunderbird-android/docs/contributing/managing-strings.md

 ## 📖 Approach

-* We use Android’s [resource system](https://developer.android.com/guide/topics/resources/localization) for localizing strings.
+* We use Android’s [resource system](https://developer.android.com/guide/topics/resources/localization) for localizing strings and Compose Multiplatform Resources for localizing strings in common code (Kotlin Multiplatform).
 * **Source language** is **English** (American English, represented as `en`).
 * **Source strings** are modified only in this repository (via pull requests).
 * **Translations** are managed exclusively in [Weblate](https://hosted.weblate.org/projects/tb-android/) and merged into the repository by the Thunderbird team.